-- Welcoming Session – Conducted by the Global Services Office (GSO), useful information and survival tips will be provided to help students settle in better and easier.
+- Welcoming Session – Conducted by the Global Engagement Office (GEO), useful information and survival tips will be provided to help students settle in better and easier.

 - Introduction to Academic Systems and Regulations of CityU – Students will receive information on the academic systems and regulations that students at CityU need to pay attention to.

 - Meetings with Local Authorities and Consular Officials – To safeguard students' well-being and interests, local government and foreign consular officials will brief students about things they will need to know when they are studying and living in Hong Kong.

 - Campus and Neighbourhood Tour – To help familiarize students with the campus and its surrounding areas, a student guide will lead a tour around the main campus and the neighbourhood.

 - Library Orientation – An orientation session specially prepared for non-local students will introduce the services and resources of the Library and provide hands-on practice in locating the resources in the Library.

 - Coffee Breaks – A warm hospitality from the University to give arriving students a chance to meet and mingle with fellow students from the local community and around the world.